 In the pipe.c file, you should implement the 5 pipeline stages using 5 functions that are called by the pipe_cycle function.
-You can add additional code to any pipe_stage_{wb, mem, execute, decode, fetch} functions, but you are not allowed to change their prototypes.
-You can also add any code to the pipe_cycle function, but you are not allowed to change its prototype as TA will compile and run your submission.
-Also, you should keep the 5 pipe_stage_* function calls in the pipe cycle function.
+You are only supposed to implement the logic of these five functions, editing the pipe.h file.
+Other changes are not permitted, as TA will compile and run your submission.
+Also, you should keep the 5 pipe_stage_* function calls in tact in the pipe cycle function.

 void pipe_cycle()